camunda/camunda-docs/docs/product-manuals/zeebe/technical-concepts/index.md

 title: "Technical concepts"
 ---

-This chapter gives an overview of Zeebe's underlying technical concepts:
+This chapter gives an overview of Zeebe's underlying technical concepts.

 - [Architecture](architecture.md) - introduces you to the internal components of Zeebe, as well as, interfaces for external systems to interact with Zeebe.
 - [Clustering](clustering.md) - discusses the internal structure and propperties of a Zeebe cluster.